jmcuneo/a1-gettingstarted-a25/README.md

 ## Design Achievements
 ![alt text](image-1.png)
 - **Color palette**: Used all 6 colors from the provided palette (#E673B2, #7EA67C, #77E673, #917886, #526652, #3C2632) in gradient background, container, headings, highlights, and table styling
-- **Google Fonts**: Implemented Roboto font familyt assignment!
-You will deploy the starting Web site that you will use this term to [Render](https://www.render.com/).
+- **Google Fonts**: Implemented Roboto font family

+## Note
+AI was used to structure and rewrite this README.